bird-house/pyramid-phoenix/docs/source/index.rst

 You can :ref:`monitor the jobs <myjobs>` and see the results.

 In the climate science community many analyses are using climate data in the :term:`birdhouse:NetCDF` format.
-Phoenix uses the :ref:`Malleefowl <malleefowl:introduction>` WPS which provides processes to access NetCDF files from the :term:`birdhouse:ESGF` data archive.
+Phoenix uses the `Malleefowl`_ WPS which provides processes to access NetCDF files from the :term:`birdhouse:ESGF` data archive.
 Malleefowl provides a :term:`birdhouse:workflow` process to chain ESGF data retrieval with another WPS process which needs NetCDF data as input.
 Phoenix has a :ref:`wizard` to collect the parameters to run